-The Pasadena-Altadena Chapter of the Links, Incorporated established the “Links-Up for Success: Connecting Through Mentoring” program in 2009 and it is now enjoying its’ eleventh year of serving the young women at John Muir High School.
+The Pasadena-Altadena Chapter of the Links, Incorporated established the “Links-Up for Success: Connecting Through Mentoring” program in 2009 and it is now enjoying its’ twelfth year of serving the young women of middle and high school age at Pasadena schools, principally through John Muir High School.
 The program provides one-on-one mentoring and group workshops for the students (mentees) with an emphasis on personal growth, education and self-esteem.

 Recently on Saturday, November 12, 2020, our Health and Human Services Facet presented a forum about a most important subject today.
 The forum, “My Mind Matters” was held virtually in our Links of Pasadena Zoom Room.
 The key speaker, Cpl.
 Domino Scott-Jackson of Pasadena Police Department, presented a workshop on protecting young people’s mental health, during this period in time.

 COVID-19 related shutdown of activities has caused young people to have to deal with sadness, depression, listlessness, and loneliness, all as they deal with COVID-19 responses along with all the rest of entry to adulthood.
 “Its OK to not be OK, says Cpl.
 Scott-Jackson.
 “Start building your safety net of resources to use and share with friends.”
 In the Q & A breakout sessions, the message continued that we need to understand that our “normal way of being” may be changing, and that’s all right.
 “You may notice friends going through things too.
 This is a difficult time, and its going to get better.”